Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 North: Meiss Roadless Area to Echo Summit South: Meiss Roadless Area to Showers Lake

-First were Pete and Jason, two cool backpackers out of the El Dorado Hills who had stopped for a break on their way out from Showers Lake back to their car at Echo Summit.
+The last time hiking through the first backpackers in after I arrived were Pete and Jason, two cool dudes out of the El Dorado Hills.
+They joined us for a break on their way South to their car at Echo Summit after camping at Showers Lake.

 They had a pouch of Bugler, which was gold to me at that point.
-I generally stop smoking on the trail, but when they saw my face when I saw their pouch, they quickly consulted, determined the length to the trailhead, and gave me their tobacco pouch.
+I generally stop smoking on the trail, but when they saw my face when I saw their tobacco pouch, they quickly consulted, determined their needs over the length of their remaining hike to the trailhead and back home, and presented me the rest of their trail tobacco pouch.

-I really enjoyed my evening hot chocolate and smoke that evening!
+I really enjoyed my after-hiking hot chocolate and smoke that evening!

 Thanks Dudes!